 Representatives of the Electoral Commission and other individuals accredited through the Commission's official observer scheme are entitled to attend all polling station proceedings.
-They do not need to give advance notification of where they intend to observe, but every observer must carry photographic identification and should not be allowed to observe proceedings without this (see examples on the next page).
+They do not need to give advance notification of where they intend to observe, but every observer must carry photographic identification and should not be allowed to observe proceedings without this (see examples below).